 3. Understand and work with the three emotional systems- threat system, drive system and care-giver-soothing system to better regulate emotions

-4. Cultivate practices strengthening helpful motives, competencies and identities through the identification with a compassionate self to ease shaming self-criticism.
+4. Cultivate practices strengthening helpful motives, competencies and identities of a compassionate self to ease self-criticism.

-5. Focus on cognitive and somatic mindfulness practices to promoting a feeling of safeness, contentment, warmth and connection.
+5. Focus on cognitive and somatic mindfulness practices to stabilise the mind and to promote feelings of safeness, contentment, warmth and connection.

 6. Enable clients to shift from self-blame to experience acceptance and self-compassion.